Algobi Review: Legit Broker or Just Another Scam?

 Summary of the trading account options offered by Algobi

-The differences between the accounts lie in spreads and swaps.
-On the Silver account, traders get the base values; on Gold, swaps are discounted by 40% and spreads by 50%; on Platinum, the numbers are even more aggressive, minus 60% on spreads and 75% on swaps.
-It sounds appealing, but where are the base values published?
+The differences between accounts lie in the size of spreads and swaps.
+On the Silver account, base values apply, while Gold offers 40% discounts on swaps and 50% on spreads.
+Platinum goes even further — 60% off spreads and 75% off swaps.
+It sounds appealing, but initially, it’s not clear where the base values are defined.

-It turns out that detailed trading conditions are provided in a PDF file located in the Legal section.
-This document contains nearly everything a trader would realistically need:
+It turns out it’s very simple: Algobi has published the main trade parameters in a Contract Specifications PDF, available in the Legal section.
+This document contains almost everything a trader needs:

-• Minimum and maximum trade sizes for each of the 300 instruments.
+• Minimum and maximum trade sizes for each of the 300 trading instruments.

 • Trading hours.